fluentlabs-xyz/fluentbase/examples/fairblock/README.md

-# Research Project: Compiling Functions from the FairBlock DistributedIBE to WebAssembly (WASM)
+# Research Project: Compiling Functions from the Fairblock DistributedIBE to WebAssembly (WASM)

-This document outlines the steps to compile functions from the [FairBlock DistributedIBE GitHub Repository](https://github.com/Fairblock/DistributedIBE) using **TinyGo** to WebAssembly (WASM).
-The goal is to convert Fairblock's cryptography functions into WASM modules.
-It's needed for integration fairblock with fluent network.
+This document outlines the steps to compile functions from the [Fairblock DistributedIBE GitHub Repository](https://github.com/Fairblock/DistributedIBE) using **TinyGo** to WebAssembly (WASM).
+The goal is to convert Fairblock's cryptographic functions into WASM modules.
+It's needed for integration of Fairblock with Fluent Network.

 ## Prerequisites